 Examples include:

 We also build hybrid systems combining LLMs (for text and language) with non-LLM AI (for precision tasks).
 Lafayette is home to advanced manufacturing, agricultural tech, and research-adjacent businesses.
-We serve that technical environment.
+We serve that technical environment, from West Lafayette spinouts to established Tippecanoe County manufacturers.

 What is non-LLM AI and why does it matter for engineering?